-When people think of Pond or Water Gardens, they usually think of Goldfish
+When we think of Pond or Water Gardens, we usually think of Goldfish and

-and Koi that are commonly stocked in the ponds.
-But, as gardeners, we know
+Koi that are commonly stocked in the home pond.
+Gardeners have another reason

 Water gardens open up a vast new arena for home gardeners.
 The selection